-The way to work this out accurately is to regularly test and record your water nitrate levels.
-You can then work out how long it takes for them to exceed 20ppm.
+The way to work this out accurately is to regularly test and record the water nitrate levels.
+You can then work out how long it takes for them to exceed 20 ppm.

 You can use any type of substrate, it’s up to you.
-My own preference is sand.
+My preference is sand.

 Using sand is less likely to cause your fish problems should they swallow any and it doesn’t trap fish poop and other waste in small gaps where it will rot.

 Also, sand won’t injure your bettas’ fins or any bottom-dwelling tank mates if you’re planning on adding any in the future.